Deco: Luxury to Mass Market

 The Wolfsonian–FIU @ 1001 Washington Avenue

-Deco: Luxury to Mass Market is made possible by Diane and Alan Lieberman and the South Beach Group, with the support of Jamestown, L.P., and Saul and Jane Gross and Streamline Properties.
-It is presented in tandem with Deco Designs, an installation of pochoir prints organized by The Wolfsonian Library, and Destination Deco, a display of Wolfsonian Art Deco collection highlights on view in Miami International Airport's North Terminal D.
+Deco: Luxury to Mass Market was made possible by Diane and Alan Lieberman and the South Beach Group, with the support of Jamestown, L.P., and Saul and Jane Gross and Streamline Properties.
+Shown concurrently in 2019 were Deco Designs, a library installation of Art Deco pochoir stencils, and Destination Deco, a display of Wolfsonian Art Deco collection highlights on view in Miami International Airport's North Terminal D.